 2. La Loba Loca

 La Loba Loca is a queer yerbetera, seed-saver and doula.
-The Los Angeles-based peruna often shares tips on herbalism, plant relations, social justice, healing justice and autonomous health.
-Loba also provides positive messages on her Insta, home remedies and promotions for classes, consultations and items like moon pads and bruja feminist gear.
+The Los Angeles-based perunx often shares tips on herbalism, plant relations, social justice, healing justice and autonomous health.
+Loba also provides positive messages on their Insta, home remedies and promotions for classes, consultations and items like moon pads and bruja feminist gear.

 3. The Hood Witch